thayton/thayton.github.io/_posts/2015-02-26-getting-amazon-reviews-for-library-books.md

 ### Scraping the Library Catalogue

 To scrape the book titles and ISBN numbers from the Sirsi catalogue, we open up the advanced search page, fill out and submit the form.
-Then the search results are filtered based on the `class` and `id` attributes of the elements containing the title and ISBN number.
+The search results are then filtered based on the `class` and `id` attributes of the elements containing the title and ISBN number.

 {% highlight python %}